 Administrative officers oversee and implement administrative procedures, establish work priorities, conduct analyses of administrative operations and co-ordinate acquisition of administrative services such as office space, supplies and security services.
 They are employed throughout the public and private sectors.
 (NOC)

 Executive assistants co-ordinate administrative procedures, public relations activities and research and analysis functions for members of legislative assemblies, ministers, deputy ministers, corporate officials and executives, committees and boards of directors.
 They are employed by governments, corporations and associations.
 (NOC)

 Find detailed information about the occupation, including typical duties and working conditions, in the links below:

 - National Occupational Classification (NOC) - Canadian Occupational Descriptions

 - O*NET Online: Executive Assistants - U.S Resources for Occupational Information

-- Occinfo by alis: Aboriginal Liaison – Alberta-based Occupational Information
+- Occinfo by alis: Indigenous Liaison – Alberta-based Occupational Information

 - A Day in the Life: College of Administrators - The Princeton Review (U.S.)